kxsper/Gallery-Sales-Project/README.md

 ## Project Overview

-This project takes a dirty CSV export (`Dirty_Gallery_Sales_Data.csv`) from an art gallery's sales system and transforms it into one clean, consistent, reliable table suitable for reporting, dashboards, financial analysis, or machine learning.
+This project takes a dirty Python generated CSV export (`Dirty_Gallery_Sales_Data.csv`) which mimics an art gallery's sales system and transforms it into one clean, consistent and reliable table suitable for reporting, dashboards, financial analysis, or machine learning.

 **Original data issues included:**
 - Duplicate sale records (marked with `_dup` suffix)